synacktiv/ica2tcp/README.md

 # Usage

 Once the client side driver is correctly installed, you just need to copy the server binary on the server and execute it from an active ICA session.
-It opens a SOCKS service on the client side on port 33556.
+It opens a SOCKS service on the client side on the address and port specified in the `module.ini` file.